SabaEtezadRazavi/sabaetezadrazavi.github.io/Blog.md

 ---
 layout: page
 title: This is a Blog!
-subtitle: \textcolor{red}{Draw your chair up close to the edge of the percipice and I'll tell you a story. -Scott Fitzgerald}
+subtitle: Draw your chair up close to the edge of the percipice and I'll tell you a story. -Scott Fitzgerald
 description: Writing for fun!
 show-avatar: false
 image: /img/blog.png